Key Takeaways

 Learn more about Human Interest's zero transaction fee, customizable 403(b) plans.

-According to IRS rules, employees who enroll in a 403(b) plan are allowed to contribute a maximum amount of $23,000 in “elective deferrals” to their accounts in 2024.
-However, if you’re 50 or older and you maxed out your deferrals, you’re allowed to make an additional catch-up contribution of $7,500.
-(Elective deferrals are the money that’s deducted from your paycheck and put into your account.)
+According to IRS rules, employees who enroll in a 403(b) plan are allowed to contribute a maximum amount of $23,500 in “elective deferrals” to their accounts in 2025.
+Additionally, if the employee is 50 or older and has maxed out their deferrals, they’re allowed to make an additional catch-up contribution of $7,500.
+(Elective deferrals are the money that’s deducted from your paycheck and put into your account).
+What’s also new in 2025 is that individuals ages 60 to 63 now have a higher contribution limit of $11,250.

-If your employer is contributing to your 403(b) account, they can contribute a maximum additional amount of $46,000 in 2024, which brings the total contribution limit to $69,000.
+If the employer is contributing to a 403(b) account, they can contribute a maximum additional amount of $46,500, which brings the total contribution limit to $70,000.

-If your annual income is less than the 2024 contribution limit of $69,000, your maximum contribution is equal to your total compensation in the year.
-For instance, if you earn $45,000, the total contribution you and your employer make to your 403(b) account can’t exceed that amount.
+The IRS also has a compensation-based cap to prevent individuals from contributing more to their retirement plans than they actually earn annually.
+If an employee’s annual income is less than the 2025 contribution limit of $70,000, their maximum contribution is equal to their total compensation in the year.
+For instance, if they earn $45,000, the total contribution for both employee and employer can’t exceed $45,000.

 Get a tax-advantaged 403(b) plan